fabsa-iscteiul/ES1-2019-EIPL-83/README.md

 ## Authors

-### This Java application is part of a university project at ISCTE-IUL in Lisbon, Portugal
+### This Java application is part of a university project at ISCTE-IUL
 #### Group: ES1-2019-EIPL-83
 #### Authors:
 Nº82608 Francisco Barros